Expertise

 Martin Brandsma

-is counsel at Lenczner Slaght.
+is a partner at Lenczner Slaght.

 Prior to attending law school, Martin obtained a M.Sc. in Molecular Biology/Genetics from Western University.
 His research focused on the design, production and optimization of novel recombinant therapeutic biologics.